 The R:IQ is a free assessment that will show you exactly how much you need to save each month to build your retirement nest egg.
 Take just a few minutes to get crystal-clear on your vision for the future.Get Your Number

 Step 5: Save for your children’s college fund.

 With some planning and hard work, you can help Junior graduate from college completely debt-free!
-I recommend investing in 529 college savings plans or ESAs (Education Savings Accounts).
+Save for college by investing in 529 college savings plans or ESAs (Education Savings Accounts).
 This is one of the greatest gifts you can give your children.
 (And if you don’t have kids, or if they’re already out of school, you can skip this step and head to number six.)

 Step 6: Pay off your home early.